pyglet.image.atlas

 TextureArrayRegion

-Add an image to the atlas.
+Add ImageData to the atlas.

-This method will fail if the given image cannot be transferred directly to a texture (for example, if it is another texture).
-ImageData is the usual image type for this method.
+This method will fail if the given image cannot be transferred directly to a texture (for example, if it is not an instance of ImageData, such as another Texture).
+AllocatorException will be raised if there is no room in the atlas for the image.

 TextureRegion

-Collection of texture atlases.
+Collection of TextureAtlases.

 Add an image into this texture bin.